-Pokémon Phoenix Rising is a fan-made episodic adventure, with Episode One being released in 2017, on Windows PC and possibly more platforms following.
+Phoenix Rising is a fan-made episodic adventure, (Episode One released in 2018) on Windows PC and possibly more platforms following.
 The game has been in development since about 2010 and has accumulated quite a large fanbase in that time.
 Visit the official Twitter page here.
 The game also has a thriving ‘Let’s Play’ community, with the Beta for Episode One receiving more than 200,000 downloads in the first 2 weeks of release.

 In Plantera you build your own garden and watch it grow with new plants, bushes, trees, and animals.
 As you play and expand your garden you will attract Helpers; small, round, blue creatures that will assist you with your harvesting tasks.

 Plantera was first released on Steam in January of 2016.
 Due to its popularity, it was ported to 3DS and Wii U by Ratalaika Games.
 Later, a deluxe edition of the game titled Plantera DX was ported to Nintendo Switch, I composed the additional music on this deluxe version of the game.

 This project was a collaboration between myself, fellow video game composer David Orton, and the developers studying at GamerCamp.

 GamerCamp is a hands-on postgraduate course at Birmingham University for coders, artists and producers of video games.
 We met the dev team while attending EuroGamer Expo in London and ultimately they decided they wanted our sound in their game.
 We met with the dev team in their office and had a good working relationship, culminating in a great finished product called Hold My Hand.

 Unfortunately as this project was primarily for a University project it couldn't be placed on any App Stores, however you can still see gameplay videos and hear our soundtrack.

 Defend Your Crypt is a game made by my long-time collaborator Ratalaika Games.